-ʾAbū l-Walīd Muḥammad bin ʾAḥmad bin Rušd (Arabic: أبو الوليد محمد بن احمد بن رشد), commonly known as Ibn Rushd (Arabic: ابن رشد) or by his Latinized name Averroës (/əˈvɛroʊ.iːz/; April 14, 1126 – December 10, 1198), was an Andalusian Muslim polymath, a master of Aristotelian philosophy, Islamic philosophy, Islamic theology, Maliki law and jurisprudence, logic, psychology, politics and Arabic music theory, and the sciences of medicine, astronomy, geography, mathematics, physics and celestial mechanics.
-Averroes was born in Córdoba, Al Andalus, present-day Spain, and died in Marrakesh, present-day Morocco , but his body was transferred to his family tomb at Córdoba.
+ʾAbū l-Walīd Muḥammad bin ʾAḥmad bin Rušd (Arabic: أبو الوليد محمد بن احمد بن رشد), commonly known as Ibn Rushd (Arabic: ابن رشد) or by his Latinized name Averroës (/əˈvɛroʊ.iːz/; April 14, 1126 – December 10, 1198), was an Andalusian Muslim polymath, a master of Aristotelian philosophy, Islamic philosophy, Islamic theology, Maliki law and jurisprudence, logic, psychology, politics and Andalusian classical music theory, and the sciences of medicine, astronomy, geography, mathematics, physics and celestial mechanics.
+Averroes was born in Córdoba, Al Andalus, present-day Spain, and died in Marrakesh, present-day Morocco.
+He was interred in his family tomb at Córdoba.
 The 13th-century philosophical movement based on Averroes' work is called Averroism.
 Averroes was a defender of Aristotelian philosophy against Ash'ari theologians led by Al-Ghazali.
 Averroes

 Top 30 Free iTunes U Philosophy Courses There is no simple way to define philosophy.
 While people seem to identify the concept as a set of guiding principles for living life or conducting particular actions, philosophy can mean a lot more.
 At its very core, it is about asking questions and seeking answers about ourselves and our relation to our surroundings.

-Pascal's Wager Blaise Pascal Pascal's Wager (also known as Pascal's Gamble ) is an argument in apologetic philosophy which was devised by the seventeenth-century French philosopher, mathematician, and physicist , Blaise Pascal .
+Pascal's Wager Blaise Pascal Pascal's Wager is an argument in apologetic philosophy which was devised by the seventeenth-century French philosopher, mathematician, and physicist Blaise Pascal (1623–1662).
 It posits that humans all bet with their lives either that God exists or does not exist.
 Given the possibility that God actually does exist and assuming the infinite gain or loss associated with belief in God or with unbelief, a rational person should live as though God exists and seek to believe in God.
-If God does not actually exist, such a person will have only a finite loss (some pleasures, luxury, etc.). [ 1 ] Pascal formulated the wager within a Christian framework.
+If God does not actually exist, such a person will have only a finite loss (some pleasures, luxury, etc.).
+Pascal formulated the wager within a Christian framework.

 Zeno of Citium Stoics were concerned with the active relationship between cosmic determinism and human freedom, and the belief that it is virtuous to maintain a will (called prohairesis) that is in accord with nature.
 Because of this, the Stoics presented their philosophy as a way of life, and they thought that the best indication of an individual's philosophy was not what a person said but how they behaved.
 Later Stoics, such as Seneca and Epictetus, emphasized that because "virtue is sufficient for happiness," a sage was immune to misfortune.
 This belief is similar to the meaning of the phrase "stoic calm," though the phrase does not include the "radical ethical" Stoic views that only a sage can be considered truly free, and that all moral corruptions are equally vicious.

 First published Wed Apr 2, 2003; substantive revision Wed May 22, 2013 Michel Foucault (1926–1984) was a French historian and philosopher, associated with the structuralist and post-structuralist movements.
-He has had wide influence not only (or even primarily) in philosophy but also in a wide range of humanistic and social scientific disciplines.
+He has had strong influence not only (or even primarily) in philosophy but also in a wide range of humanistic and social scientific disciplines.
 1. Biographical Sketch

-Desiderius Erasmus Roterodamus (27 October [ 1 ] 1466 – 12 July 1536), known as Erasmus of Rotterdam, or simply Erasmus, was a Dutch Renaissance humanist, Catholic priest, social critic, teacher, and theologian.
+Desiderius Erasmus Roterodamus (27 October 1466 – 12 July 1536), known as Erasmus of Rotterdam, or simply Erasmus, was a Dutch Renaissance humanist, Catholic priest, social critic, teacher, and theologian.
 Erasmus was a classical scholar who wrote in a pure Latin style.
-He was an early proponent of religious toleration, and enjoyed the sobriquet "Prince of the Humanists"; he has been called "the crowning glory of the Christian humanists". [ 2 ] Using humanist techniques for working on texts, he prepared important new Latin and Greek editions of the New Testament.
+He was a proponent of religious toleration, and enjoyed the sobriquet "Prince of the Humanists"; he has been called "the crowning glory of the Christian humanists".
+Using humanist techniques for working on texts, he prepared important new Latin and Greek editions of the New Testament.
 These raised questions that would be influential in the Protestant Reformation and Catholic Counter-Reformation.
 Desiderius Erasmus